epicoderr/software-development-project/exercises/week1.md

-I am already familiar with the command line and version control.
+I believe that I am already familiar enough with the command line and version control, so I did not do the given exercises.